SignTools/SignTools-CI/README.md

 # SignTools CI

 This is a free and simple builder for [SignTools](https://github.com/SignTools/SignTools).
-It uses a Continous Integration (CI) provider to pull, sign, and upload any iOS apps to your `SignTools`.
+It uses a Continuous Integration (CI) provider to pull, sign, and upload any iOS apps to your `SignTools`.

 The following providers are supported: